Mom and Dad, 2019

 Found objects, fabric, oil paint, wood.

 34" x 38" x 6"

-Stern jointly possesses degrees in anthropology and studio art, and her works reflect the influence of non-Western and outsider art, as well as a prevailing interest in human memory and story-telling.
-Describing the figures in her works as “little people who live in my head,” the artist encourages the viewer to make a personal connection with the figures and scenes depicted therein.
-The viewer can relate Stern’s figures to herself or people she has met in her life, and these associations can bring up forgotten memories and experiences from her subconscious, creating a dialogue between viewer and subject.
+Stern's background enccompasses both anthropology and studio art.
+Her works reflect the influence of non-Western art, as well as a prevailing interest in personal and collective memory and the translation of memory into narrative.
+Describing the figures in her works as “little people who live in my head,” the artist encourages viewers to realize intimate connections with the people and scenes depicted.

 Melissa Stern (b.
 Philadelphia, PA) is an artist, critic, journalist, curator, and educator residing in New York City.
 Her multi-media installation exhibition, The Talking Cure, has been traveling to museums around the United States since 2012.

 Recent solo exhibitions include Garvey Simon Gallery (New York, NY); The Kranzberg Center for Contemporary Art (St. Louis, MO); Station Independent Projects (New York, NY); The Weisman Art Museum (Minneapolis, MN); The University of Alabama (Tuscaloosa, AL); and Redux Contemporary Art Center (Charleston, SC).

 Her works reside in the permanent collections of JP Morgan, The American Museum of Ceramic Art, News Corporation, The Arkansas Art Center, The Racine Art Museum, and The Kohler Corporation.